2000–01 Phoenix Suns season

 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Kidd was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team.
 In addition, Kidd also participated in the NBA 2Ball Competition for the second consecutive year, along with Brandy Reed of the WNBA's Phoenix Mercury, while Marion was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.
+Kidd finished in eighth place in Most Valuable Player voting, while Marion finished in fourth place in Most Improved Player voting; Kidd and Marion both finished tied in eleventh place in Defensive Player of the Year voting, while Rogers finished tied in sixth place in Sixth Man of the Year voting, and with Delk finishing tied in tenth place.

-In the 2001 NBA playoffs, the Suns earned a Western Conference First Round match-up with the 3rd-seeded Sacramento Kings, the Suns would take Game 1, a 86–83 road win at the ARCO Arena II, but would then lose the next three games in a row, thus losing the series three games to one.
+In the Western Conference First Round of the 2001 NBA playoffs, the Suns faced off against the 3rd–seeded Sacramento Kings, who were led by All-Star forward Chris Webber, Peja Stojaković, and All-Star center Vlade Divac.
+The Suns won Game 1 over the Kings on the road, 86–83 at the ARCO Arena II, but then lost the next three games, which included a Game 4 home loss to the Kings at the America West Arena, 89–82, thus losing the series in four games.

-Following the season, Kidd was traded to the New Jersey Nets, while Robinson was dealt to the Detroit Pistons, Dudley re-signed as a free agent with his former team, the Portland Trail Blazers, and Elie retired.
+The Suns finished ninth in the NBA in home-game attendance, with an attendance of 737,586 at the America West Arena during the regular season.
+Following the season, Kidd was traded to the New Jersey Nets after four in a half seasons with the Suns, while Robinson was dealt to the Detroit Pistons, Dudley re-signed as a free agent with his former team, the Portland Trail Blazers, and Elie retired.

-For the season, the Suns redesigned their primary logo, and changed their uniforms adding side panels to their jerseys and shorts, and grey to their color scheme; the logo and uniforms both remained in use until 2013.
+For the season, the Suns redesigned their primary logo, adding grey to their color scheme of purple and orange, and changed their uniforms, adding side panels to their jerseys and shorts.
+The team's new primary logo, and new uniforms would both remain in use until 2013.